24 December 2024

 because writing them is a morning ritual.

-There you have it: space and time crowded
+There you have it: Space and time are crowded

 in my head, even when I’m sitting alone